Astounding-GM-tools/astounding-cards/ROADMAP.md

 - Add merge history tracking
 - Support branch/variant management
 - Add collaborative editing features

+### Game System Integration
+The type system has been prepared for future game system integration:
+- Deck metadata includes optional `rulesetRef` for linking to game system documentation
+- Cards can include `gameStats` for system-specific attributes (STR, DEX, HP, etc.)
+- Individual cards can override deck theme using `theme` property
+- Decks can be tagged and described for better organization

+This groundwork enables future features such as:
+- Game system templates with predefined stats and ranges
+- Automatic calculation of derived stats (e.g., modifiers, saving throws)
+- System-specific card layouts and themes
+- Community-contributed rulesets in JSON format
+- Validation and suggestions based on game system rules
+- Integration with character builder tools
+- Support for multiple game systems in the same deck

+The implementation is backward compatible:
+- All new fields are optional
+- Existing decks and shared URLs continue to work
+- Game system features can be added incrementally
+- Users can mix system-specific and generic cards in the same deck

 ### 3. Import System
 - [ ] URL Import